cezarmathe/gosh/README.md

 - hostname: displays your hostname
 - workdir: displays your current working directory
   - paths relative to $HOME are printed as `~/path`
-- command: prints a `:` so that it clears that the user can enter a command
+- command: prints a `:` so that it is clear that the user can enter a command

 ## Install instructions